 More than seventy percent of this mobile usage happens over apps.
 Mails, chat, and other social media apps, calendars, photo apps, taxi services, health monitoring services, utility bill payment apps, mobile wallets, online shopping apps – there is now an app for every conceivable activity.

 However, there are issues involved in developing these apps.
-Apps need to be light, need to look good, run on multiple devices, multiple OS versions and work like a charm.
+Apps need to be light, look good, run on multiple devices, and multiple OS versions, and work like a charm.

 It is thus no secret that in a fragmented mobile OS and device space, developing robust mobile apps is a considerable challenge.